teocot/CarAPI-DotNet-EF/README.md

 ## Demonstrate Entity framework

 ### Uses in memory database
-- no need to run sql server of docker for a container
+- no need to run sql server or docker for a sql container

 ### Design
 - zero to many relationsip person - puchases